jorgecarleitao/pyglet-gui/docs/manager.rst

 Manager
 ====================

-.. currentmodule:: pyglet_gui.manager

 In Pyglet-gui, each independent GUI is a :class:`~pyglet_gui.manager.Manager`, a subclass of both :class:`~pyglet_gui.manager.ViewerManager` and :class:`~pyglet_gui.manager.ControllerManager`.

 This section provides the relevant references for understanding how :class:`~pyglet_gui.manager.Manager` works and how you can use it.

-This section is most complex of this documentation because it glues all different APIs together.
+This section is most complex of this documentation because it glues different APIs together.
 The references of the classes are themselves divided in APIs, so it is easier for you to understand them.

 Viewer Manager